Complete Guide on Human Anatomy with Parts, Names & Diagram

 2.

-Which of the following bones is not directly part of the knee joint?
+Which bone forms the inner part of the lower leg at the knee joint?

 3 / 10